-- NOTE: It is highly recommended to see Dell EMC Enterprise operating systems support section to view the information on the supported operating systems by a specific server. - Microsoft - Windows Server 2022 - Windows Server 2019 - o Windows Server 2016 - See Linux RAID on page 13 for capabilities when using the following Linux operating systems: - o Red Hat Enterprise Linux 7.6 and above - SUSE Linux Enterprise Server version 15 SP1 and above - NOTE: The S150 supports Linux only for pre-booting the configuration utility capability for enabling the Linux MDRAID.
-For more information, see Linux RAID on page 13. - i NOTE: Kickstart installs are supported only on RHEL 8.2+. - NOTE: For the latest list of supported operating systems and driver installation instructions, see the system documentation at https://www.dell.com/operatingsystemmanuals.
-For specific operating system service pack requirements, see the Drivers and Downloads section at www.dell.com/support/drivers.
+- NOTE: It is highly recommended to see the Dell Enterprise operating systems support section to view the details of the operating systems supported by specific servers. - Microsoft - o Windows Server 2025 - o Windows Server 2022 - o Windows Server 2019 - See Linux RAID for capabilities when using the following Linux operating systems: - o Red Hat Enterprise Linux 9.0 and later versions - o SUSE Linux Enterprise Server version 15 SP1 and later versions - NOTE: The S150 supports Linux only for prebooting the configuration utility capability for enabling the Linux MDRAID.
+For more information, see Linux RAID. - (i) NOTE: Kickstart installs are supported only on RHEL 8.2+. - (i) NOTE: For the latest list of supported operating systems and driver installation instructions, see the system documentation at Operating Systems Manuals.
+For specific operating system service pack requirements, see the Drivers and Downloads section at Supported Drivers.